richardoppiyo/book-a-lawyer-App-backend/README.md

 # Book a lawyer App

 > This repository is a Ruby on Rails developed banckend API only application  named "Book a lawyer App".
 The purpose of the project is to automate the law services.
 The Application allows an authenticated user to log in to the system, get a list of all available lawyers whose can be bookeed for a specified amount.
 The lawyers' bio has the contact details, location, pricing per hour of the lawyer from which a user gets more insights.
 It also has dedicated pages to see a user's reservations and a reserve form.
-An admin user has the right to add/remove a lawyer from the database and hence can sees the Manage tab.
+An admin user has the right to add/remove a lawyer from the database and hence can see the Manage tab.

 ## Kanban board